Skip to main content

 How Does Inflammation Mediate Hormonal Disruption?

 Diets characterized by high-glycemic load carbohydrates are strongly pro-inflammatory.
-The sharp spikes in and the subsequent metabolic stress generate an increase in inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
+The sharp spikes in blood glucose and the subsequent metabolic stress generate an increase in inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
 These inflammatory molecules are not passive bystanders; they actively participate in the suppression of the HPG axis at multiple levels.

 1. Hypothalamic Level ∞ Inflammatory cytokines can cross the blood-brain barrier and directly inhibit GnRH neurons, further disrupting the pulsatile signaling required for healthy pituitary function.